Oluwaseun-Smart/pet-store/README.md

 ## Getting Started

-To run the Pet API locally, follow these steps:
+I. To run the Pet API locally, follow these steps:

 1. Clone the repository: